Pollinator Paradise Toolkit

 • Plant species in clumps or ‘drifts’ of at least 5 plants, this makes it easier for pollinators to find them and feed.

-• Add species that bloom at different times and will ensure there is forage across the spring and summer.
+• Add species that bloom at different times and will ensure there is forage across the spring, summer, and fall.

 WATER